Gold vs Oil Chart

 Which is Over Priced?
 Oil or Gold?

-We could look at the inflation-adjusted price of Gold but that requires that we rely on (and believe) the government-stated inflation index.
-But that is just one way to look at the price, i.e., by comparing it to U.S. dollars.
+We could look at the inflation-adjusted price of Gold, but that requires that we rely on (and believe) the government-stated inflation index.
+But that is just one way to look at the price, i.e., by comparing its price to U.S. dollars.
 We could also look at its price in Euros, or at what the price looks like to the people in China or India.
 And each of those is based on the values of their fiat currency and how much they are inflating.
-You might think that if the currency is devaluing then all prices should rise equally.
-But in the real world that isn’t true.
+You might think that if the currency is devaluing, then all prices should rise equally.
+But in the real world, that isn’t true.
 There are inequalities partially because money doesn’t flow equally initially.
 Eventually, it may even out as traders arbitrage high-priced commodities against lower-priced ones or buyers flock to less expensive alternatives.
 But how do you know which commodities are overpriced and which are underpriced?

 Oil Priced in Ounces of Gold: